netlify/functions/README.md

 ### Updating or removing auth tokens from your site

-At any time you can revisit the {feature_name} tab for your site in [Netlify Labs](https://app.netlify.com/user/labs) (select your profile avatar, then Netlify Labs) to see the installed auth.
+At any time you can revisit the Auth Management tab for your site in [Netlify Labs](https://app.netlify.com/user/labs) (select your profile avatar, then Netlify Labs) to see the installed auth.
 From there, you can select new scopes for already-installed auth and then run through the browser-based auth flow again, and the new scopes will be available to all your existing, deployed functions and site builds _instantly_.

 You can also install new services or remove currently-installed services you’re no longer using.